Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Numerical Experiments

-Due to the algorithm's computational complexity, the simulation is conducted on a simplified ``RiverSwim''~\cite{osband2013more} environment, a standard benchmark with challenging exploration requirements, illustrated in Figure~\ref{fig: RiverSwim}.
-The system consists of four states and two actions ``left'' and ``right'', i.e., $\statesize = 4$ and $\actionsize = 2$.
-In each episode, the agent starts from the leftmost state and executes its policy.
-At each step of episode $\episode$, if the agent chooses the action ``left'', it will always succeed.
+The simulation is conducted on a simplified ``RiverSwim''~\cite{osband2013more} environment, a standard benchmark with challenging exploration requirements, as illustrated in Figure~\ref{fig: RiverSwim}.
+The system consists $\statesize=4$ states, $\actionsize=2$ actions ("left", "right"), and episode length $\horizontotal=6$.
+In each episode, the agent starts at $S_1$, receives $\reward=0.005$ at $S_1$, and $\reward=1.0$ for action "right" at $S_4$.
+If the agent chooses the action ``left'', it will always succeed.
 Otherwise, it may fail.
-It only receives a small amount of reward if it reaches the leftmost state while obtaining a much larger reward if it arrives at the rightmost state.
-Thus, the MDP naturally requires sufficient exploration to obtain the optimal policy.
-Each episode is reset every $H=6$ steps.